FENGShuanglang/Pytorch_Medical_Segmention_Template/README.md

 # Pytorch_Medical_Segmention_Template

 ## Introduction
+This project is a medical image segmentation template based on Pytorch implementation, which implements the basic and even most of the functions you need in medical image segmentation experiments.
+Such as data processing, the design of loss, tool files, save and visualization of log, model files, training ,validation, test and project configuration.

 ## Prerequisites
 - PyTorch 1.0
-   - `pip install torch torchvision`
+   - `conda install torch torchvision`
 - tqdm
-   - `pip install tqdm`
+   - `conda install tqdm`
 - imgaug
-   - `pip install six numpy scipy Pillow matplotlib scikit-image opencv-python imageio Shapely`
+   - `conda install six numpy scipy Pillow matplotlib scikit-image opencv-python imageio Shapely`
-   - `pip install imgaug`
+   - `conda install imgaug`

 ## This project implements the following functions:
 1. ***Unet-based*** single class segmentation.
 (Unet parameters are variable, you can adjust the channel reduction factor (feature_scale) according to your actual needs)
 2. Automatically realize ***N-fold*** cross-validation